nanvel/blog/2022/12/rust.md

 ### Modules

 A package can have only one lib or/and one or more binaries.
+A package can have multiple binary crates by placing files in the src/bin directory.

 ```text
 src/main.rs  // binary with the package name
 src/lib.rs  // lib with the package name
 src/bin/*.rs  // other binaries
 ```

+#### Declare a module

+`mod garden`:

+- Inline, within curly brackets that replace the semicolon following mod garden
+- In the file src/garden.rs
+- In the file src/garden/mod.rs (`mod.rs` is deprecated, old style)

+#### Use

 Import:
 ```rust